 That way, you will know how to use it properly and avoid any accidents.
-Second, wear the proper safety gear, such as gloves, goggles, and ear protection.
+Second, wear safety gear like gloves, goggles, and ear protection.
 This will help to protect you from potential injuries.

 Storage and maintenance of construction tools

 This will prevent them from being damaged by impact or from being buried under other items.
-Sharp tools should be handled with care and stored separately from other tools to avoid accidental injury.
+Sharp tools should be handled carefully and stored separately from other tools to avoid accidental injury.

 Processes of construction